cockroachdb/docs/v19.1/admin-ui-statements-page.md

 ## Selecting an application

-If you have multiple applications running on the cluster, the **Statements** page shows the statements from all of the applications by default.
-To view the statements pertaining to a particular application, select the particular application from the **App** dropdown menu.
+By default, the **Statements** page displays the statements executed for all applications running on the cluster as well as the internally executed statements.
+To view the statements for a particular application, select the application from the **App** dropdown menu.

 ## Understanding the Statements page